The Weather & Climate Science Institute

 - Work examples to share with sending school teachers (physical or digital products, writing, videos of presentations, learning journal, etc.) to be reviewed and assessed.

-To connect with someone at your school who can support this process, see the current list of School Ambassadors at https://giv.org/resources-for-students
+To connect with someone at your school who can explore or support this process, see the current list of School Ambassadors at https://giv.org/resources-for-students (scroll to the bottom of the page).

 Institute Format